 In particular, the agency must ensure that the contract does not authorise a contractor to do or engage in such an act or practice.
 An agency must also ensure the contract contains provisions to ensure that such an act or practice is not authorised by a subcontract.

 Cloud computing services have been defined as a way of sourcing and delivering ICT which enables convenient, on-demand network access to a shared pool of configurable computing resources (eg. networks, servers, storage, applications and services).
 The Australian Government has adopted the US Government’s National Institute of Standards and Technology definition for cloud computing.
-For further information see the Australian Government’s Cloud Computing Policy and supporting material which apply to the use of cloud services by Commonwealth entities, available on the Department of Finance’s website at: www.finance.gov.au/cloud/.
+For further information see the Australian Government’s Secure Cloud Strategy and supporting material which apply to the use of cloud services by Commonwealth entities, available on the Digital Transformation Agency’s website.

 You may also need to consider the data protection or privacy legislation in place where the data is stored by the cloud provider, as well as any other jurisdictions the cloud service provider may be subject to.

 For more information, see Notifiable Data Breaches.

 In 2014, the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) also published ISO/IEC 27018:2014 which relates to the implementation of measures to protect personal information while it is being processed in the public cloud.
 The standard uses a definition of ‘Personally Identifiable Information’ adopted from ISO/IEC 29100:2011.
 If adopting this standard, entities must ensure that they apply the definitions of personal information and sensitive information in the Privacy Act.
 More information can be found in the ‘Standards’ section below.